pchab/ProjectRTC/README.md

 The server will run on port 3000.
 You can test it in the (Chrome) browser at localhost:3000.

+## User Database

+Using a local MongoDB

+* mongod --dbpath ./data --port 1664

+You can configure the url in /config/database.js

 ## Author

 - Pierre Chabardes